Carnagion/dissertation/diss/diss.typ

 The resources for mathematical modelling and CPLEX shared by my supervisor were extremely helpful in providing me with a foundation in discrete optimisation.
 One of my key takeaways from these resources was the use of sparse data as mentioned in @section:mathematical-program to create lean and efficient mathematical models in CPLEX, which enabled me to improve the tractability of my mathematical program.

-My project proposal and interim report mentioned a stretch goal of impleemnting a DP algorithm for integrated runway sequencing and de-icing.
+My project proposal and interim report mentioned a stretch goal of implemnting a DP algorithm for integrated runway sequencing and de-icing.
 I was able to meet all the goals I had initially set out for this project, except for this one.
 During the final few weeks of the second semester, it may have been possible to squeeze in time to explore this goal, but this may have eaten into my time for polishing the existing code and writing my dissertation.